tapanih/fullstackopen2019/osa11/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository is used for the CI/CD module of the Full stack open course.

-Fork the repository to complete course exercises
+Solutions to exercises 11.21 and 11.22 can be found here: https://github.com/tapanih/social-news-site

 ## Commands